Kongregate: Kartridge

 In November 2018 Kongregate opened Kartridge, a digital storefront focusing on independent games.
-The storefront is available via browser or desktop app and features both premium paid games and free browser-based titles.
+The storefront was available via browser or desktop app and features both premium paid games and free browser-based titles.
 Unlike other storefronts such as Steam, Kartridge is a heavily curated store.
 Kongregate hopes this curation will help spotlight quality games and address discoverability issues indie games commonly face.
 Another incentive offered to developers by the store is an increased revenue share for all games until they reach $10,000 in sales, with games that are exclusive to it having a higher threshold of $40,000.

+Kartridge shut down in September 2023.

 Kongregate.io

-In July 2021 Kongregate unveiled Kongregate.io, a new web gaming portal featuring games that use non-fungible tokens.
+In July 2021 Kongregate announced plans for Kongregate.io, a web gaming portal featuring games that use non-fungible tokens.

 Immutable X

 In May 2022 Kongregate announced a team-up with blockchain game tech company Immutable X with a $40 million grant fund for developers who make blockchain games for Kongregate.